 Hierarchy of a Hospital and Inadequate Communication between Surgeons and PTs

 All around the globe, surgeons refer patients to physiotherapists, but rarely ever go to a physiotherapy department to oversee patient care as given by physiotherapists.
 In short, the surgeon may only see you or your child on a quarterly basis.
 Often, there is a lack of interaction between a physiotherapist and surgeons.
 As such, the needed biomechanical analysis is forgone, and treatments provided are often similar, if not the same as it would be for any given spine patients.

-Unfortunately, this has been the protocol for most surgeons and physiotherapist for decades.
+Unfortunately, this has been the protocol for most surgeons and physiotherapists for decades.
 Ask yourself, if you or your loved ones had scoliosis, would you want to go down this path?

 Due to the curvature of the spine in skoliosis, biomechanical changes will occur, leading to a faster rate of degeneration and a higher tendency to develop spinal disc herniation, as well as damage to muscle, tendons, and ligaments.
 Therefore, what needs to be targeted would be the bone structure as well as the muscle tone.
-We, at Chiropractic Specialty Centre, incorporate research-based targeted forms of chiropractic treatments (specific chiropractic adjustments) and focused clinical physiotherapy, which is further backed by advanced technology.
-Our chiropractors are masters of the neurological aspects in the spine and realigning the central nervous system aka the spine, whereas our skoliosis specific physiotherapists focus on specific, targeted skoliosis treatment towards the muscles that need to be worked on.
+At Chiropractic Specialty Center® (CSC), we incorporate evidence-based targeted forms of chiropractic treatments (specific chiropractic adjustments) and focused clinical physiotherapy, which is further backed by advanced technology.
+CSC’s chiropractors are masters of the neurological aspects in the spine and realigning the central nervous system, aka the spine.
+Our skoliosis specific physiotherapists focus on specific, targeted skoliosis treatment towards the muscles that need to be worked on.